With fresh peaches, brown sugar and cinnamon, this Homemade Peach Pie Filling is super flavorful and is ready for your next baking adventure!

 HOW TO MAKE HOMEMADE PEACH PIE FILLING:

-Let the sugar melt down for 5 minutes, stirring.
+Let the sugar melt down for about 5 minutes, stirring.

 Remove the pan from the heat and bake in a crust or let it cool completely before storing in an airtight container in the refrigerator for up to 5 days.